schlawiner/fu-rpg-frei-und-universell/04-actions.md

 #### Ein Auge verdrehen

-Gib einen FU-Punkt aus, um einen einzelnen Würfel um einen Wert herauf- oder herunterzudrehen.
+Gib einen FU-Punkt aus, um einen einzelnen Würfel um einen Wert (ein Würfelauge) herauf- oder herunterzudrehen.
 Diese Option ist verlässlicher als ein Neuwurf, da du damit immer ein "Nein" zu einem "Ja" machen kannst.
 Wenn ihr diese Variante verwendet, solltet ihr die normale Neuwurfregel nicht benutzen.

 <!-- Flip a Pip
 Spend a FU Point to adjust a single die up or down by one pip.
 Spend mul- tiple FU points to adjust a die multiple pips.  is option is more reliable than a re-roll as you will always be able to turn a “no” into a “yes”.
 If you used this variant the normal re-roll rule should not be used.